 To ensure a claim is processed quickly, you must advise us as soon as possible of the potential claim by calling our claims team on 020 3003 6161.
-We will send you a claim form to complete and return to us.
+We will collect information about the insured person and the claim which we will use to populate a claim form and send it to you to complete and return to us.
 To ensure no breach of the insured person's right to medical confidentiality, the form will not contain any information about the insured person's condition.

-A separate form - called a personal statement - will be sent to the individual for them to complete.
+A separate form, also populated with any information we already hold, will be sent to the individual for them to complete.